genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/symphony.md

 ## Symphony configuration

 Genesis requires the use of Symphony POD, Symphony Bot and the generation of private/public key pairs.
-This is covered extensively in the Symphony Documentation.
+This is covered extensively in the Symphony [documentation](https://docs.developers.symphony.com/building-bots-on-symphony/overview-of-rest-api/pod-api).

 Symphony must be configured in your **notify.kts** file.
 Here is an example configuration with connection details.